M4E Partner Organisations

 ‘Mindfulness for Earth’ (M4E) Initiative, Sri Lanka (www.mindfulness4earth.org)

 ‘Mindfulness for Earth’ recognises the urgent need to tackle and prevent the climate crises through the methods of mindfulness, prayer and spirituality.
-‘Mindfulness for Earth’ events are organised in partnership, UNEP’s ‘Faith for Earth’ Initiative.
-M4E events are focused on how people of all faiths and the scientific community can come together and use these methods to create a direct impact on protecting our Mother Earth.
-M4E will develop a strategic campaign using social and other media, to disseminate the vision and philosophy of this ‘movement’ amongst relevant stakeholders.
-With the aim of highlighting the role of mindfulness in achieving the UN’s Sustainable Development Goals, M4E will co-host events in partnership with Faith for Earth at the UNEA 5.2, Stockholm +50, UNGA 2022 and COP 27.
+‘Mindfulness for Earth’ projects, events and education programmes are organised in partnership, UNEP’s ‘Faith for Earth’ Initiative, The Office of Global Affairs at University of Connecticut (U.S.A.) and the Centre for the Advanced Learning of Mindfulness (CALM), please see below for detailed descriptions of our partner organisations.
+M4E projects and events are focused on the development of human-earth connection incorporating the mindfulness-based eco-contemplative methods and practices.
+M4E will develop strategic campaigns and projects to disseminate the vision and philosophy of M4E amongst relevant stakeholders.
+With the aim of highlighting the role of Mindfulness for Earth in achieving the UN’s Sustainable Development Goals, M4E will co-host events with our key-partners at the UNEA 5.2, Stockholm +50, UNGA 2022 and COP28 and beyond.

 United Nations Environment Programme ‘Faith for Earth’ Initiative, Kenya (https://www.unep.org/about-un-environment/faith-earth-initiative)